Literature

 This study intended to evaluate the feasibility and effect of implementing naloxone prescription to patients prescribed opioids for chronic pain.
 This 2-year nonrandomized intervention study found that naloxone can be coprescribed to primary care patients prescribed opioids for pain.
 When advised to offer naloxone to all patients receiving opioids, providers may prioritize those with established risk factors.
 Providing naloxone in primary care settings may have ancillary benefits, such as reducing opioid-related adverse events.

-Walley AY, Xuan Z, Hackman HH, Quinn E, Doe-Simkins M, Sorensen-Alawad A et al. Opioid overdose rates and implementation of overdose education and nasal naloxone distribution in Massachusetts: interrupted time series analysis.
+Walley AY, Xuan Z, Hackman HH, Quinn E, Doe-Simkins M, Sorensen-Alawad A, Ruiz S, Ozonoff A. Opioid overdose rates and implementation of overdose education and nasal naloxone distribution in Massachusetts: interrupted time series analysis.
 BMJ.
-2013; 346: f174. doi.org/10.1136/bmj.f174
+2013 Jan;346:f174. https://doi.org/10.1136/bmj.f174.

 This study intended to evaluate the impact of state supported overdose education and nasal naloxone distribution (OEND) programs on rates of opioid related death from overdose and acute care utilization in Massachusetts.
 The study design consisted of an interrupted time series analysis of opioid related overdose death and acute care utilization rates from 2002 to 2009 comparing community-year strata with high and low rates of OEND implementation to those with no implementation.
 It was found that opioid overdose death rates were reduced in communities where OEND was implemented.
 This study provides observational evidence that by training potential bystanders to prevent, recognize, and respond to opioid overdoses, OEND is an effective intervention.